ampproject/amppackager/monitoring.md

     total_requests_by_code_and_url{code="404",handler="handler_not_assigned"} 1

-## Metrics labels
+ Some metrics only make sense for a particular handler.
+E.g. gateway request related metrics like `gateway_request_latencies_in_seconds` are only related to `signer` handler's operation.
+Such metrics are only broken down into buckets by the response code, not by eth handler.
- The `/metrics` endpoint provides stats for a bunch of metrics.
-The stats for a particular metric are broken down into buckets by one or two dimensions.
-For some metrics the stats are broken down by the handler and by the HTTP response code, for others - by the response code only.

  Each bucket has one or two labels ("code", "handler") that indicate the specific values of the breakdown dimensions, e.g. `code="200"` or `handler="healthz"`.

 ## Metrics types: counters and summaries